On the interpretation of XRISM X-ray measurements of turbulence in the intracluster medium: a comparison with cosmological simulations: Results

-Next, we perform a more systematic analysis of the entire simulated velocity map.
-The top panel of Figure \ref{fig:scatter0} gives the distribution of the X-ray weighted velocity dispersion and of the distribution of "true" turbulence along the line of sight, based on our fiducial 3-dimensional small-scale filtering procedure, while the central panel gives the ratio between the two within each $90 \times 90 ~\rm kpc^2$ lines of sight.
+We also remark that this result appears in line with the test shown in the Appendix of \citet{Coma_XRISM}, where the emission-weighted velocity dispersion for 14 Coma-like clusters is measured.
+In light of these results, another important point is to evaluate the fairness of the turbulence energy budget estimated from the integrated line-width along the LOS.
+Given the complex properties of turbulence in the simulated clusters, it is not immediately clear which fluctuation scales the XRISM measurements are sensitive to, and what biases arise from emissivity weighting in the inhomogeneous and stratified ICM.
+The top panel of Figure \ref{fig:scatter0} gives the distribution of the X-ray weighted velocity dispersion (unfiltered) and of the distribution of "true" turbulence along the line of sight (which is based on our fiducial 3-dimensional small-scale filtering procedure for $\Lambda_t=300 ~\rm kpc$) while the central panel gives the ratio between the two within each $90 \times 90 ~\rm kpc^2$ lines of sight.
 In both cases we consider only central ($\leq 500 \rm ~kpc$ from the cluster centre) regions.
-While the distribution of the X-ray velocity dispersion is well within the estimates recently produced by \citet{Coma_XRISM}, the distribution of our best estimate of the true turbulent content in the same cluster is higher on average, typically by $\sim 40-50 \%$ (at a $\sim 200-300 ~\rm kpc$ radius).
-The lower panel gives the ratio between the X-ray weighted and the true turbulent velocity dispersion as a function of the X-ray emission within FOV: the ratio on average decreases as a function of increasing X-ray surface brightness albeit with a significant scatter which does not allow to extract a simple correction factor, because the mismatch does not only depend on the X-ray surface brightness, but rather on the specific gas structures along the LOS.
+While the distribution of the X-ray velocity dispersion is well within the estimates recently produced by \citet{Coma_XRISM}, the distribution of our best estimate of the true (filtered) turbulent content in the same cluster is higher on average, typically by $\sim 40-50 \%$ (at a $\sim 200-300 ~\rm kpc$ radius).
+The lower panel gives the ratio between the X-ray weighted and the turbulent velocity dispersion as a function of the X-ray emission within FOV: the ratio on average decreases as a function of increasing X-ray surface brightness albeit with a significant scatter which does not allow to extract a simple correction factor, because the mismatch does not only depend on the X-ray surface brightness, but rather on the specific gas structures along the LOS.